-Join our free ‘note taking and ADA’ webinar
+Watch our free ‘note taking and ADA’ webinar

-On May 19th, we’ll be joined by a panel with first-hand knowledge of ADA and note taking.
+Last month we were joined by a panel with first-hand knowledge of ADA and note taking.

 - What do institutions need to consider about compliance when they assess the role of note taking accommodations?